Blago's blog

 In this post, we’ll walk through a minimal example using two Go applications:

-(publicly reachable) that accepts a WebSocket connection from the private-network machine:- Listens for the client on a
+1. Server (publicly reachable) that accepts a WebSocket connection from the private-network machine:

-, the server sends a request over the WebSocket to the client.
+• Provides an HTTP route at /client1.
+When you visit http://server:8080/client1, the server sends a request over the WebSocket to the client.
 The client fetches its local page and returns it.
 The server then relays that page back to the browser.

-(behind NAT) that connects out to the server, then listens for requests forwarded from the server—like a small tunnel:- Serves a simple “Hello Socket” page on
+2. Client (behind NAT) that connects out to the server, then listens for requests forwarded from the server—like a small tunnel:

-. - Establishes a WebSocket connection to the Server.
+• Establishes a WebSocket connection to the Server.

-- Waits for “forward” requests from the Server, then fetches the page at
+• Waits for “forward” requests from the Server, then fetches the page at localhost:8888 and sends it back.

-page — even though the client is behind NAT or a firewall.
+When you run these two programs, any request to http://your-public-server:8080/client1 will effectively serve content from the client’s local :8888 page — even though the client is behind NAT or a firewall.

 We’ll use the popular Gorilla WebSocket library to handle WebSocket connections, and Cobra to provide a simple CLI in the client, if you want to test the example on something different than localhost.